 - Rotting window frames, skirting boards or floorboards

 - Stains/tidemarks on walls

 - White powder or crystals appearing on the surface of the walls

 - Damp or wet patches appearing on the walls

 - Crumbling mortar between bricks or stonework on the exterior of the building

 - Rusting steel and iron fasteners.

 If the rising damp is extensive, structural damage can result.
-The photograph to the right shows a gap of approximately an inch between the stair and the skirting board.
+The photograph shows a gap of approximately an inch between the stair and the skirting board.
 This is due to the sagging of the rotting floorboards that support the staircase.
 There is a danger that the floor will collapse completely.

 Identifying the Cause

 First, you have to find out where the moisture is coming from and how it is getting in.